nomad-coe/nomad-parser-cp2k/README.md

 - RegexEngine: For parsing text files with regular expressions.
 Uses the re2 library if available (falls back to default python regex implementation if re2 not found).
-- XyzEngine: For parsing XYZ files and files with similar structure.
+- XYZEngine: For parsing XYZ files and files with similar structure.
 Has a very flexible nature as you can specify comments, column delimiters, column indices and the patterns used to separate different configurations.